sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 ### GNOI API implementation ###

-According to the RebootRequest protocol outlined below, we will utilize the HALT command in the RebootMethod to terminate services on the DPU.
+According to the RebootRequest protocol outlined below, we will utilize the 'HALT' in the RebootMethod to terminate services on the DPU.
+When the NPU sends the RebootRequest with the HALT RebootMethod to the DPU, it will invoke the /usr/local/bin/reboot script to stop all the services except GNMI server and database services.
+Refer to the
-When the NPU sends the RebootRequest with the HALT RebootMethod to the DPU, it will kill all services except GNMI and database services.
+[gNOI reboot HLD](#https://github.com/sonic-net/SONiC/blob/master/doc/warm-reboot/Warmboot_Manager_HLD.md) for design information of gNOI reboot flow to invoke the reboot script in SONiC host services.

 ```
 *Arguments*: type of reboot (cold, warm, etc.), delay before issuing reboot, string describing reason for reboot, option to force reboot if sanity checks fail.